joouha/euporie/docs/pages/installation.rst

 LaTeX
 =====

-Euporie will render LaTeX in markdown and cell output using unicode text, using any of the following if they are installed:
+Euporie will render LaTeX in markdown and cell outputs using terminal graphics or unicode text, using any of the following if they are installed:

 * Python packages
    .. hlist::